 Restrictions in law which apply to the use of the General Power of Competence include the duties on councils to act to prevent crime and disorder; to respect human rights; to consider biodiversity; and to protect personal data.
 Sometimes a council can do things that an individual can't do such as creating byelaws, raising a precept or issuing fixed penalty notices but it must do so using the specific original legislation.
 The General Power of Competence does not mean the Council can delegate decisions to individual councillors.
 This procedural matter remains enshrined in law.

-Redruth Town Council adopted the General Power of Competence at its meeting on 29th January 2018.
-This power remains with the Town Council until the Annual Meeting following the next ordinary election (i.e. May 2021); it can then be readopted at that Annual Meeting if the Council is still eligible.
+Having first adopted the powers in January 2018, Redruth Town Council readopted the General Power of Competence at its Annual General Meeting held on 17th May 2021.
+This power remains with the Town Council until the Annual Meeting following the next ordinary election (i.e. May 2025); it can then be readopted at that Annual Meeting if the Council is still eligible.

 In order to be eligible for the General Power of Competence there are two criteria that must be fulfilled: